bmillham/starlink-graph/README.md

 # Prerequisites
 You will need starlink-grps-tools from https://github.com/sparky8512/starlink-grpc-tools Some distributions (Manjaro) do not have matplotlib installed by default.
-Install it with pip install matplotlib To create the new onstruction animation ffmpeg is required (called directly so no python modules are needed)
+Install it with pip install matplotlib To create the new obstruction animation ffmpeg is required (called directly so no python modules are needed)
+# MacOS Notes
+Thank you to reddit user u/virtuallynathan for the following information Use brew to install these packages: cairo, gtk+3, gtksourceview3 gobject-introspection Use pip3 to install: pyGObject, pychairo, humanize, matplotlib
 # Optional
 The humanize module is used if installed.
 Install it with pip3 install humanize
 # Running